tue-ees-5xwg0/assignments/assignment_3/README.md

   * The grid has one MV/LV transformer.
   * The grid is constructed in meshed (ring) structure, but some lines are disconnected (`to_status` is `0`), so that its base state is in a tree-structure.
   * The grid consists of many `sym_load`, each representing one LV household.
 There are also many nodes without any `sym_load`.
-* A list of line IDs which are the beginning of the LV feeders.
+* LV feeder IDs: a list of line IDs which are the beginning of the LV feeders.
 * One-year (active and reactive) load profile of all the `sym_load` in the grid.
   * In the same format as in [Assignment 2](../assignment_2/README.md)
 * A pool of one-year EV charging profiles